 Denial.
-This item has been forwarded to the Board of County Commissioners for final action.
+This item will be forwarded to the Board of County Commissioners' meeting for final action on September 22, 2021 at 9:00 a.m., unless otherwise announced.

 If this request is approved, the Board and/or Commission finds that the application is consistent with the standards and purpose enumerated in the Comprehensive Master Plan, Title 30, and/or the Nevada Revised Statutes.